Bird: Ecology

 Birds occupy a wide range of ecological positions.
 While some birds are generalists, others are highly specialised in their habitat or food requirements.
 Even within a single habitat, such as a forest, the niches occupied by different species of birds vary, with some species feeding in the forest canopy, others beneath the canopy, and still others on the forest floor.
 Forest birds may be insectivores, frugivores, or nectarivores.
 Aquatic birds generally feed by fishing, plant eating, and piracy or kleptoparasitism.
 Many grassland birds are granivores.
 Birds of prey specialise in hunting mammals or other birds, while vultures are specialised scavengers.
 Birds are also preyed upon by a range of mammals including a few avivorous bats.
 A wide range of endo- and ectoparasites depend on birds and some parasites that are transmitted from parent to young have co-evolved and show host-specificity.

 Some nectar-feeding birds are important pollinators, and many frugivores play a key role in seed dispersal.
 Plants and pollinating birds often coevolve, and in some cases a flower's primary pollinator is the only species capable of reaching its nectar.

 Birds are often important to island ecology.
 Birds have frequently reached islands that mammals have not; on those islands, birds may fulfil ecological roles typically played by larger animals.
-For example, in New Zealand nine species of moa were important browsers, as are the kererū and kokako today.
+For example, in New Zealand nine species of moa were important browsers, as are the kererū and kōkako today.
 Today the plants of New Zealand retain the defensive adaptations evolved to protect them from the extinct moa.

 Many birds act as ecosystem engineers through the construction of nests, which provide important microhabitats and food for hundreds of species of invertebrates.
 Nesting seabirds may affect the ecology of islands and surrounding seas, principally through the concentration of large quantities of guano, which may enrich the local soil and the surrounding seas.

 A wide variety of avian ecology field methods, including counts, nest monitoring, and capturing and marking, are used for researching avian ecology.